 Both stocked by Vectis Karma.
 See Baieido Incense section of the shop for more details.

-* Koh-Do incense offers an ideal introduction into the world of Japanese Incense, and an ideal choice for those wanting to try new fragrances before purchasing a large box.
+offers an ideal introduction into the world of Japanese Incense, and an ideal choice for those wanting to try new fragrances before purchasing a large box.
 Using Nippon Kodo incense, each Koh-Do box is ‘linked’ to a large box – varying in quantity from 220 to 480 depending on fragrance.
 See the Nippon Kodo ‘Large Box’ section of the shop for more details.

-Much care has been placed in the design of the Koh-Do boxes all based on Japanese masterpieces.
-This echoes the importance the Japanese place on incense burning or listening to incense.
-Koh-Do is considered to be one of the Geido or Fine Arts in Japanese culture, along with Ikebana (flower arranging), Shodo (Japanese calligraphy), Sado (Japanese Tea ceremony), Yakimono (Japanese pottery) and Noh (traditional Japanese theatre).
+Much care has been placed in the design of the Koh-Do boxes – all based on Japanese masterpieces.
+This echoes the importance the Japanese place on incense burning or ‘listening to incense’.
+Koh-Do is one of the ‘Geido’ or Fine Arts in Japanese culture, along with ‘Ikebana’ (flower arranging), ‘Shodo’ (Japanese calligraphy), ‘Sado’ (Japanese Tea ceremony), ‘Yakimono’ (Japanese pottery) and ‘Noh’ (traditional Japanese theatre).

 ✔ Order before 12 noon for same day despatch